Sundew Plant Care

 As with any plant, sundews are susceptible to pests and diseases that can hinder their growth and vitality.
 Taking preventative measures and promptly addressing any issues will help keep your plants healthy and thriving.

-See also Cane Plant Care
+See also Zebrina Plant Care

 Preventing Common Pests